- Oops!Something went wrong.Please try again later.

 What About Dividends?

-As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-We note that for SS&C Technologies Holdings the TSR over the last 5 years was 71%, which is better than the share price return mentioned above.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for SS&C Technologies Holdings the TSR over the last 5 years was 143%, which is better than the share price return mentioned above.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective